carlonicora/RAW/jinx.md

 >
 > **Faby**: I spend one turn to carefully aim to the idiot running straight towards me
 >
 > **Storyteller**: He seems to be sure he can reach you before you can let your arrow fly.
 He is raising his sword while he runs.
-It is obvious that the other is smarter, as while he is moving towards you, he start shouting.
+It is obvious that the other is smarter, as while he is moving towards you, he starts shouting.
 >
 > **Will**: Brikoto moves towards the second man saying "*So much for trying and be quiet...*"
 >